Keanu Marsh-Brown: Newport County

 On 22 June 2018 Marsh-Brown joined Newport County on a two-year deal.
 He made his debut for Newport on 4 August 2018 in a 3-0 League Two defeat against Mansfield Town.
 On 30 March 2019 he scored his first goal for Newport in the 3-1 League Two win against Yeovil Town.
 He was part of the team that reached the League Two playoff final at Wembley Stadium on 25 May 2019.
 Newport lost to Tranmere Rovers, 1-0 after a goal in the 119th minute.

 His contract at Newport was terminated by mutual consent on 23 December 2019.

 Moves abroad and return to Non-league

 On 17 January 2020, USL Championship side Memphis 901 FC announced his signature.

 On 22 December 2020, Marsh-Brown joined National League North side Gloucester City.

 On 10 April 2021, Marsh-Brown joined Wrexham on a non-contract basis, one of three signings that day.
 He made three appearances for the Welsh club before the end of the season.
 He was not offered a contract, but was invited back to pre-season training in summer 2021.

 Marsh-Brown signed for Bahraini Premier League club East Riffa in September 2021.

 In February 2022, Marsh-Brown joined Malaysia Premier League side Kuching City.

 Marsh-Brown returned to Gloucester in April 2023, featuring as an unused substitute on two occasions.

 In July 2023, Marsh-Brown signed for Ykkönen side FF Jaro on a deal until the end of the season.

+In December 2025 he moved to the Maldives, signing for Odi Sports Club.

+In September 2026 he returned to playing in the United Kingdom, joining Cymru South club Newport City.